YoshiKitaguchi/CS390NIP-lab0/README.md

 #  TF neural net:

+paragraph: This section is the same as the previous section.
+I one that is special is I made a new function in the class.
+The details are at the below.

 1. create  train_keras function in NeuralNetwork_2Layer() class
 2. implement the code from slide 3 page 45